AcademySoftwareFoundation/OpenRV/README.md

 #### Common build alias

-You can use the `rvbuild` common build alias to run the build step (`rvbuildd` to build in Debug).
 Use the `rvbuild` (the common build alias) to run the build step.
 You can also use `rvbuildd` to build in Debug.

 #### Manually